tripu/Vita/doc/miscellanea.md

 Nor do I call my female Spanish friends *&ldquo;chocho&rdquo;* (&ldquo;pussy&rdquo;), as some women in Spain would sometimes call other women, in a very friendly atmosphere).

-I do think that there is intellectual ground to defend that doing so would not make me a racist/sexist; it would only be coherent with their own use.
+I do think that there is intellectual ground to defend that doing so would not make me racist/sexist; it would only be coherent with their own use.
 But I have no interest in risking friendship over an intellectual itch.

-## 4. Broken breaking news
+## 4. &ldquo;Broken breaking news&rdquo;

 \[Pending.\]